jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 Productivity is just yet another instance where people overcomplicate to profit.

+Motivation hacks, building a second brain, whatever.

 And everyone is happily eating it up.

 It's a convenient way of procrastination.

-This is no different than people obessing over their workout routines and whatever the latest fitness guru is preaching instead of just lifting the damn weights.
+This is no different than people obessing over their workout routines and what the latest fitness guru is preaching instead of just lifting the damn weights.

 When it comes to productivity the answer is actually a lot simpler.